UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 >People regard their environment in terms of objects" `[Jacobson 1992]`

+???- info "Learning objectives"
+    - Understand what a Design Pattern is
+    - Describe the general components of design patterns and their significance.

+???- info "Learning objectives of Design Patterns"

+    - The learners know of the "zero line" code and how it relates to software design "Zero line" Design
+    - The learners can describe the general parts of a design pattern and why we use them.
+    - The Learners should be able to understand the "Factory pattern" and what problem it solves

 This leads to a smaller semantic gap which gives two major benefits
     -Understanding